eScienceLab/eScienceLab.github.io/_posts/2025-10-21-hdrs-trevolution.md

 ## eScience Lab in TREvolution

 eScience Lab is a [partner in TREvolution](https://esciencelab.org.uk/projects/trevolution/) with a particular focus on FAIR (Findable, Accessible, Interoperable, Reusable) and transparent analysis of sensitive data and use of RO-Crate.
-We are joining this with our effort on the [federated analytics programme in Health Data Research UK](https://esciencelab.org.uk/projects/federated-analytics/), and the European architecture for trusted research environments in [EOSC-ENTRUST](https://esciencelab.org.uk/projects/eosc-entrust/).
+In addition to working with the [DARE UK early adopters](https://dareuk.org.uk/how-we-work/ongoing-activities/dare-uk-early-adopters/), we are joining this with our effort on the [federated analytics programme in Health Data Research UK](https://esciencelab.org.uk/projects/federated-analytics/), and the European architecture for trusted research environments in [EOSC-ENTRUST](https://esciencelab.org.uk/projects/eosc-entrust/).

 ---